Learning-To-Measure: In-Context Active Feature Acquisition: Method

-Rather than computing the CMI exactly, we adopt the practical approximation of \citet[Prop.~2]{covert2023learning}: optimize the \emph{one-step-ahead} predictive loss achieved by a predictor $f_\phi$ after acquiring a candidate feature $X_j$.
-We train a policy $\pi_\theta$ to directly minimize this one-step loss, providing a tractable surrogate for the CMI objective.
+Rather than computing the CMI exactly, we adopt the practical approximation of \citet[Prop.~2]{covert2023learning}: we optimize the \emph{one-step-ahead} predictive loss of a predictor $f_\phi$ for $Y$ after acquiring a candidate feature $X_j$.
+However, instead of a standard predictor, $f_\phi$ is a meta-predictor that outputs an approximation of the PPDs in Equation~\ref{Eq:Pointwise_PPD}.
+A meta-policy $\pi_\theta$ is then trained to directly minimize this one-step loss, providing a tractable surrogate for the CMI objective.
+We now describe how both the predictor and the acquisition policy are meta-learned from training data.

-To facilitate gradient-based optimization, we consider stochastic policies that output a categorical distribution over actions $\pi_\theta\big(\cdot \mid \underline X_t^{(q)}, Z^{1:m}\big) \in \Delta^{d-1}$.
-Additionally, we restrict the learned feature acquisition policy to ``blocked policies", ensuring that features unavailable during training are not sampled by the policy.
-This removes the need for full generative modeling of the joint $p(X(1), Y)$ to sample missing potential outcomes~\citep {von2023evaluationstatic}:

-\begin{definition}[Blocked Policy] A blocked policy \(\tilde{\pi}_\theta\) is a stochastic policy over feature acquisitions that satisfies the following condition: at each step \(t\), it assigns non-zero probability only to features that have support in retrospectively observed data, i.e.,
+To enable gradient-based optimization, we model the acquisition policy as a stochastic categorical distribution $\pi_\theta\big(\cdot \mid \underline X_t^{(q)}, \mathcal{D}_{\tau}\big) \in \Delta^{d-1}$, where $\Delta^{d-1}$ denotes the probability simplex over the feature acquisition action space and $\mathcal{D}{\tau}$ denotes the pretraining dataset.
+During training, we further restrict the feature acquisition policy to ``blocked policies", which prevents the acquisition of features that are unavailable in the retrospectively observed training data. \begin{definition}[Blocked Policy] A blocked policy \(\tilde{\pi}_\theta\) is a stochastic feature acquisition policy that, at each step \(t\), assigns non-zero probability only to features that have support in retrospectively observed data, i.e.,